JonathanWilbur/mueller-report/volume1.md

 prosecution set forth in the justice (formerly U.S. attorney's) Manual.
-In particular, the Office has evaluated whether the conduct of the individuals considered for prosecution constituted a federal offense and whether admissible evidence would probably be sufficient to obtain and sustain a conviction for such an offense. justice Manual § 9-27.220 (2018).
+In particular, the Office has evaluated whether the conduct of the individuals considered for prosecution constituted a federal offense and whether admissible evidence would probably be sufficient to obtain and sustain a conviction for such an offense.
+Justice Manual § 9-27.220 (2018).
 Where the answer to those questions was yes, the Office further considered whether the prosecution would serve a substantial federal interest, the individuals were subject to effective prosecution in another jurisdiction, and there existed an adequate non-criminal alternative to prosecution.
 Id.